machal/cssmine-content/animations-priklady.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can try the example at
+You can try an example at
 [cdpn.io/e/xipAj](<http://codepen.io/machal/pen/xipAj>).